jhudson8/react-backbone/README.md

   onSubmit: function(event) {
     event.preventDefault();
     var model = this.getModel();

-    this.modelPopulate(function(model) {
+    // the "modelPopulate" method exists because we included the "modelPopulate" mixin this.modelPopulate(function(model) {
+      // if this callback fires, all inputs (identified with a ref) set the appropriate values on the model,
+      // and the model validation passed
       console.log(model);
     });
   }
 });
 ```

+*note: these components can still be set (will override model values) just like their wrapped components (```value``` and ```defaultValue```) and all other properties will be pushed through as well```

 ### Backbone.input.Text
 A model-aware component that is a very light wrapper around *React.DOM.input*.
 The *type* attribute is *text* by default but will be overridden if the *type* property is defined.
 This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.

+Nested content is N/A.

 ##### Example